Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Claude for lesson planning; instead, use it to augment your existing curriculum and provide personalized support to students who need it most.
+A common trap is relying on this tool for lesson planning; instead, use it to augment your existing curriculum and provide personalized support to students who need it most.

 Advanced Prompt Library